Sapphire2022/.github/README.md

 - This is a WhatsApp bots organization.

-- We are just a team of students who loves coding bots.
+- We are just a team of students who love coding bots.

 - We are looking foward to collaborate with anyone on WhatsApp bots.